Select Page

 Research Project: Nigeria in the Antimicrobial Eras

 The Nigeria in the Antimicrobial Eras project is a four-year research initiative funded by the Wellcome Trust.
-We explore four key phases in Nigeria’s antimicrobial history, focusing on shifts in drug regulation, healthcare policies, and antimicrobial stewardship.
+It provides context to three important themes, specifically examining shifts in the history of health system planning, drug regulation, antimicrobial stewardship, and surveillance in Nigeria.

-Phase One: 1950s–1980s – Early Years of Antibiotics and Antibiotics Surveillance
+Phase One: 1950s–1980s – Nigeria and the Rise of Antibiotics and Surveillance

 Phase Two: 1980s–1990s – Global Healthcare Programmes and Drug Regulation

-In this phase we explore the impact of international healthcare initiatives, such as the Primary Healthcare Programme and the Essential Drug List Programme (both introduced in the 1980s), on antimicrobial availability and quality in Nigeria.
-We examine the networks involved in antimicrobial procurement, the institutions responsible for quality control, and the emergence of regulatory bodies such as the drug regulation department within the Nigerian Ministry of Health and the National Agency for Food and Drug Administration and Control (NAFDAC).
+This phase examines the impact of international healthcare initiatives, such as the Primary Healthcare Programme and the Essential Drug List Programme, both introduced in the 1980s, on the availability and quality of antimicrobials in Nigeria.
+It examines the networks involved in antimicrobial procurement, the institutions responsible for quality control, and the emergence of regulatory bodies such as the Drug Regulation Department (which later became a standalone parastatal in 1993).

 Phase Three: Antimicrobial Stewardship in Nigeria Since the 1980s

-In this section we focus on Nigeria’s engagement with global antimicrobial stewardship policies.
-We examine how international protocols on antimicrobial resistance were interpreted and implemented within the Nigerian context.
-Through an analysis of selective hospitals at tertiary, secondary, and primary levels, the project investigates how policies on antimicrobial stewardship were formulated and applied within healthcare institutions.
+This section focuses on Nigeria’s engagement with global antimicrobial stewardship policies.
+It examines how globally-configured protocols on antimicrobial resistance were interpreted and implemented within the Nigerian context.
+By analysing selected government departments and hospitals across tertiary, secondary, and primary levels, the project investigates how stewardship policies were formulated and applied within healthcare institutions.
+It also traces the evolution of antimicrobial stewardship in Nigeria before and after 2015, when the WHO ratified the Global Action Plan against Antimicrobial Resistance.

 Methodology